3 tips for promoting your flipbook

 While this isn’t rocket science, nor something unheard of, many publishers dismiss the display ads from their marketing campaigns.
 The reasons are obvious.
 Banner ads are considered to be hackneyed by many and the ROI simply isn’t there for others.

 However, if you want to promote your ebook or magazine online, you might want to consider a remarketing campaign.
-Usually, the audience that lands on your website or Facebook page will be interested in reading or buying your flipbook/magazine.
+Usually, the audience that lands on your website or Facebook page will be interested in reading or buying your flipbook/digital magazine.
 Both Facebook and Google allow you to create remarketing campaigns.

 I personally think that in advertising, context is king.
 So if you think your ad would be relevant to the audience you are advertising to, you should go for it.